KITHydrogeology/Validation-Stategies-1DCNN/README.md

-# Validation Strategies for Deep Learning-Based Groundwater Level Time Series Prediction
+# Validation Strategies for Deep Learning-Based Groundwater Level Time Series Prediction Using Exogenous Meteorological Input Features

 This repository contains the necessary code to train and validate the 1D-CNN or LSTM model from the submitted paper: